sodoesaburningbus/PIEM/README.md

-# Python Iowa Enviornmental Mesonet
+# Python Iowa Environmental Mesonet

 This package is a simple wrapper for the Iowa Environmental Mesonet api.
 It has no relationship to Iowa State University and is not maintained by anyone affiliated with the IEM.